 Carrying Too Much Weight?

 Think of fat as ‘energy stored’.
-Weight gain most often occurs very slowly over many years.
-It is the result of taking in more energy than we burn up.
-The excess energy is then stored as fat.
-Fat stores are very handy for folk who cannot get their hands on regular food supplies: they eat when the harvest is in, and they store enough fat to carry them through the lean months of winter when food is harder to come by.
-This weight cycling, as it’s called, is what kept our ancestors from getting too fat year upon year: they gained a little in summer and lost it again through winter.
+It is the result, in simple terms, of taking in more energy than we burn up.
+The excess energy is the stored as fat.
+This ability to store energy is very useful when food supplies are erratic.
+We can eat plenty when the harvest is in; and store the excess as fat to carry us through the long months of winter when food is hard to come by.
+This weight cycling, as it is called, is what kept our ancestors from getting too fat year upon year: they gained a little in summer and lost it again through winter.
 Affluent societies do not have weight cycling, because food is plentiful all year round.
 This predisposes us to weight gain year after year, and that is how most overweight people end up with unwanted flab.

 - Crohn’s disease